 A Field Interview is the primary means of communicating incidents in the residence halls.
 The reports are used by the residence life staff as an informational and historical record of events, as well as a tool for follow-up investigations or disciplinary actions.
-Field Interview reports are not limited to violations of College and Residence Hall Policy, but may be purely informational in nature.
-Once an incident report has been filed, the conduct officer will determine if there may have been a violation of College or Residence Hall Policy.
+Field Interview reports are not limited to violations of College and Residence Hall Policy, and can be purely informational in nature.
+Once an incident report has been filed, the conduct officer will determine if there may have been a violation of a College or Residence Hall Policy.

 The Hearing Officer will use appropriate and fair sanctions based upon the State Board of Education’s policy, College Policy and Residence Hall Policy.
 These sanctions include, but are not limited to: